-Interview with a Student Manager
+What Does a Student Team Manager Do?

-After I proved myself in the interviews, I then was invited to go to practice.
+After I proved myself in the interviews, I was invited to go to practice.
 Through the first two weeks, I didn’t do anything, and I was strictly there to show my dedication, which is critically important in landing a role with the team.

 Heinlein: As a student manager, my most important responsibilities were handling game tapes for our team and for scouting other teams, managing our youth basketball camp, and being involved in practice.

-It means that you have to be ready at any point for a coach to call you on a Sunday afternoon and give you an assignment that has to be done by Monday.
-I had times where I had to analyze game tape at 8:30 at night on a Sunday and have it completely ready for the coaches to easily critique players the next morning at 8:00.
+It means that you have to be ready at any point – a coach might call you on a Sunday afternoon and give you an assignment that has to be done by Monday.
+I had times where I had to analyze game tape at 8:30 at night on a Sunday and have it ready for the coaches to easily critique players the next morning at 8:00.

-Another very important lesson I learned was to work way beyond what people expect of you.
+Another important lesson I learned was to work way beyond what people expect of you.
 The best way to earn the respect of others is to do more than expected and complete every task as soon as you possibly can.

 It was an excellent opportunity to see the business side of the sport.
 Through this job I was able to see how much effort it took to keep all of the players happy throughout the season.
 I also appreciated that the coaches got just as fired up as the players did in practice and it was exciting to be a part of that competitive spirit.